dewong8844/django-tutorial/README.md

 ## Part 8: Database and migrations
 [Link to video](https://www.youtube.com/watch?v=hU5QSQt6yQc)

-Always think of migrations when models and DBs are used
+Always think of migrations when using models and DBs

 First run a migrate on mysite
 ```